Earth+ NfP Programme

 Community organisations have told Rātā they want to do their bit to contribute to reducing the impacts of climate change.
 However, it’s not always easy to know where to start.
 Rātā Foundation is also on this journey, and want to walk alongside organisations as they navigate taking the first step.
 Rātā has partnered with Terra Nova to support organisations to build the knowledge and skills to start their climate action journey.

 There is no cost to take part in the programme.
 After the workshop it is up to each organisation to determine how much mahi it will do.
-Ongoing support through the online community is free until the end of 2025.
+Ongoing support through the online community and access to the Cogo Carbon Manager tool is free until the end of 2025.

-The programme has been designed to provide you with effective, flexible support to build your organisation’s capability to improve your resilience to climate change impacts and take action to reduce your emissions.
+The programme has been designed to provide you with effective, flexible support to build your organisation’s capability to improve your resilience to climate change impacts and take action to reduce your environmental impact.
 There’s no time like the present to get started on your climate journey.

 Through the programme, you will be supported to: